easyCZ/IVR-CW2/README.md

 Firstly, we select a set point `set_point` which represents the ideal reading of a sensor.
 Secondly, we compute the proportional part of the PI controller, to do this we find the offset of the current reading `current_reading` from the ideal value.
 Finally, we use a value of gain, `p_gain` to fine tune the proportional component.

-`proportional = (set_point - current_reading) * p_gain`
+`p = (set_point - pv) * p_gain`

 Secondly, we keep track of the cumulative error function, that is the past errors and their corrections.
 The error function allows us to influence the action that needs to be executed next.
 For example, if the error is high, the turn action executed next should be faster than if the error were low.
 The current error can be computed similarly to the *proportional* component.
 Initially, we find the offset and multiply by integral gain constant `i_gain`.

-`integral = (set_point - current_reading) * i_gain`
+`ii = (set_point - pv) * i_gain`

 Next, the cumulative error is updated with the value of the *integral* component.

-`c_error = c_error + integral`
+`acum_error = acum_error + ii`

 Finally, the return value of the PI Controller becomes the sum of the cumulative error and the proportional.

-`pi = propotional + c_error`
+`out = p + acum_error`

 The resulting action will be stronger if the error is high and vice versa.
-The actions will eventually stabilize in an equilibrium until an obstacle or non-straight line object is found.
+The actions will eventually stabilise in an equilibrium until an obstacle or non-straight line object is found.

 The values of *P_GAIN = 0.05;* was selected based on the following formula.
 Ideally we want the right sensor reading to be 700, setting the ideal position at 600 results in a 100 unit difference.
 We wanted to set the speed of 5 at that point so we set the P_GAIN to *0.05* to make it 5 when scaled down.

-The value of *I_GAIN = 0.0.002* was selected experimentally.
+The value of *I_GAIN = 0.0002* was selected experimentally.
+It provides the ideal correction.

 ## 2.2 Wall following

 Wall following is done using only one sensor, namely the sensor located at three o'clock of the robot.
 The robot only rotates one way and follows the wall on its right hand side.

 Firstly, we obtain the distance readings from the sensors.
-The readings are saved into a list of `sensor_values`.
+The readings are saved into an array of `sensor_values`.

 ```
 for i = 1 : SENSOR_COUNT
     sensor_values(i) = wb_distance_sensor_get_value(ps(i));
 end
 ```

-Secondly, we calculate the PID value of the sensor located at three o'clock of the robot given the ideal distance from the wall `distance_thresh`, the proportional gain `P_GAIN` and the cumulative error gain `I_GAIN`.
+Secondly, we calculate the PI value of the sensor located at three o'clock of the robot given the ideal distance from the wall `DISTANCE_THRESH`, the proportional gain `P_GAIN` and the cumulative error gain `I_GAIN`.
 We also supply the current cumulative error value in order to update it inside the *pid* function.

 ```
 [motors_pid, errors] = pid(sensor_values(6), distance_thresh, P_GAIN, I_GAIN, errors);
 ```

 Thirdly, the speed on the right motor `vright` is calculated as the capped value of the `motors_pid` result between -10 and 10.
-The capping is important to be maintain reasonable speeds in situations where the cumulative error is large and the distance from the ideal position is large too.
+The capping is important for maintaining reasonable speeds in situations where the cumulative error is large and the distance from the ideal position is large too.
 We take the negative value of the `motors_pid` value to reverse the relationship between sensor readings and actual distance.
 The implementation of Kephera returns large sensor readings when the robot is close while small values when it is far away.

 ```
 vright = clamp(-motors_pid, -10, 10);